Monday Night Baseball

-Monday Night Baseball is an American live game telecast of Major League Baseball (MLB) that aired on Monday nights during the regular season.
+Monday Night Baseball is an American live game telecast of Major League Baseball (MLB) that airs on Monday nights during the regular season.
 Earlier incarnations of Monday Night Baseball aired on NBC and then ABC in the 1970s and 1980s.
+Since 1992, Monday Night Baseball has primarily aired on ESPN.

-These games formerly aired weekly on ESPN.
-The game started at 7 p.m.
-ET, following SportsCenter, and usually lasted around three hours leading up to an hour-long Baseball Tonight.
+From 1992 to 2021, games started at 7 p.m.
+ET on ESPN, following SportsCenter, and usually lasted around three hours leading up to an hour-long Baseball Tonight.
 The program sometimes aired on ESPN2 rather than ESPN, often due to NBA playoff coverage in April and May, and preseason Monday Night Football coverage in August.

 Beginning with the 2022 Major League Baseball season, ESPN significantly reduced their MLB schedule, which included cutting their Monday Night Baseball games.
 Monday night games now occasionally air on Fox Sports 1 as part of their irregularly scheduled weeknight games, and on MLB Network as part of their MLB Network Showcase package.

 History

-The NBC years (1967–1975)
+NBC (1967–1975)

-Monday Night Baseball was born on October 19, 1966, when NBC signed a three-year contract to televise the game.
+Monday Night Baseball began on October 19, 1966, when NBC signed a three-year contract to televise the game.
 Under the deal, NBC paid roughly $6 million per year for the 25 Games of the Week, $6.1 million for the 1967 World Series and 1967 All-Star Game, and $6.5 million for the 1968 World Series and 1968 All-Star Game.
 This brought the total value of the contract (which included three Monday night telecasts each season) up to $30.6 million.

 From 1972-1975 NBC televised Monday games under a contract worth $72 million.
 In 1973, NBC extended the Monday night telecasts to 15 straight (with a local blackout).
 September 1, 1975 saw NBC's last Monday Night Baseball game, in which the Montreal Expos beat the Philadelphia Phillies 6–5.

 Curt Gowdy called the Monday night games with Tony Kubek from 1972 to 1974, the pair being joined in 1973 and 1974 by various guest commentators from both in and out of the baseball world.
 Jim Simpson and Maury Wills called the secondary backup games.
 Joe Garagiola hosted NBC's pregame show, The Baseball World of Joe Garagiola, and teamed with Gowdy to call the games in 1975.

-The ABC years (1976–1988)
+ABC (1976–1988)

 ABC would pick up the television rights for Monday Night Baseball games in the following year.
 Just like with Monday Night Football, ABC brought in the concept of the three-man-booth (originally composed of Bob Prince, Bob Uecker, and Warner Wolf as the primary crew) to their baseball telecasts.